gojutin/react-animations-demo/README.md

 # react-animations demo

-### An interactive app showcasing the wonderful animations provided by our friends at [Formidable Labs](https://formidable.com/).
+### An interactive app showcasing the wonderful react animations provided by our friends at [Formidable Labs](https://formidable.com/).

 ### [Check out the interactive demo here](react-animations-demo.surge.sh)